JoeKlemmer/ShipSink/README.md

 ![GitHub](https://img.shields.io/github/license/JoeKlemmer/sinktheship)

 # ShipSink #

-'ShipSink' is similar to Battle Ship.
+_ShipSink_ is similar to Battle Ship.

 The object of the game is to sink the ship.
 There will be one ship on the grid.
 The player will choose horizontal and vertical coordinates